Clonmacnoise Crozier: Origin and dating

 Clonmacnoise monastery was founded in 544 by Saint Ciarán in the territory of Uí Maine where an ancient major east–west land route and early medieval political division (the Slighe Mhor) met at the River Shannon.
 This strategic location helped it become a thriving centre of religion, learning, craftsmanship and trade by the 9th century, and many of the high kings of Tara (Ard Rí) and of Connacht were buried here.
 Clonmacnoise was largely abandoned by the end of the 13th century.
 Today the site includes nine ruined churches, a castle, two round towers and many carved stone crosses.

 The crozier's late 11th-century dating is based in part on its stylistic resemblance to the Bell Shrine of St. Cuileáin and the early 12th-century Shrine of Saint Lachtin's Arm, as well as the Romanesque elements sometimes found on Insular art of the period.
 Lucas places it shortly after 1125.

 Some historians suggest that the crozier was produced in Dublin, based on the so-called "Dublin school" Hiberno-Ringerike patterns on the crook.
 It also has zoomorphic designs similar those on the Dublin-manufactured Prosperous Crozier, on the shrine of the Cathach of Saint Columba, which also contains stylistic resemblances to Dublin metalwork, in particular with those found during excavations at High Street, Dublin, during 1962 and 1963.
 None of these links are definitive nor widely accepted.
 A significant metal workshop is known to have been in operation at Clonmacnoise in the 11th century, and the crozier contains design elements and motifs unique to contemporary objects found on or near the monastery's grounds.
-These include the confronted lions with intertwined legs on collar below the top-most knop, that are also present on a high cross in Temple Ciarán.
+These include the confronted lions with intertwined legs on the collar below the top-most knop, which are also present on a high cross in Temple Ciarán.